ddnexus/fm/README.md

 - Inline contextual help/documentation for each menu and section
 - Zsh-widget: you can also get FM while typing commands in the zsh prompt: navigate, preview and automatically place the seleced paths to complete your command.

+## Try it without installing it

+You can try FM on your system with the [`try-fm`](https://github.com/ddnexus/try-fm) docker image.
+It's a very quick and clean way to try it on your own filesystem without the need of installing it.

 ## Installation

 ### Install Prerequisites